pulumi/pulumi-hugo/themes/default/content/learn/creating-pulumi-programs/define-and-provision/index.md

 - Search for the EC2 Security Group resource
 - Define the EC2 Security Group resource in your project code
 - Configure the security group to allow traffic on port 80
+- Update the EC2 instance resource to use the security group
 - Preview and deploy your updated project code

+{{% notes type="info" %}}

+You may have noticed that the placeholder code for the security group resource has been moved above the code for the EC2 instance resource.
+This was done intentionally to accommodate for [creation and deletion](/docs/concepts/how-pulumi-works/#creation-and-deletion-order) order in Pulumi.

+If we place the security group resource definition after the EC2 instance and try to deploy our program, it will fail.
+This is because the security group resource must exist first before we can tell our EC2 instance to use it.

+You can also [create explicit depencies](/docs/concepts/options/dependson/) that will ensure that resource creation, update, and deletion operations are executed in the correct order.

+{{% /notes %}

 Once you have completed these steps, navigate to your instance IP address again.
 You should now be greeted with a "Welcome to nginx!" home page message that indicates your web server is running and publically accessible.
 > Note: If your web server is still timing out, make sure you are accessing your web server's IP address via HTTP and not HTTPS.